-The latest American Express Future of Travel survey shows that while technology helps make travel planning easier and more accessible, travelers still appreciate a personal touch.
+The latest American Express Future of Travel survey shows that while technology helps make travel planning easier and more accessible,

 Digital travel planning is no substitute for personalized service, according to 93 percent of those surveyed.
 Young adults are even willing to have their online habits tracked in exchange for that personal touch.
 Eighty-three percent of Millennials (individuals 18 to 34 years old) value personalized attention enough to give up some level of privacy in exchange for having brands understand their travel preferences and be able to cater to them.

 The study polled over 1,000 people who had traveled for pleasure at least twice in the last five years.
 It found that people put a premium on having unique experiences, more so than keeping their noses to the grindstone and earning money.